Stéphane Sessègnon: International career

 Sessègnon was the captain of Benin's successful 2019 Africa Cup of Nations campaign, where his side reached the quarter-finals.

 Retirement

-On May 27, 2025, Stéphane Sessègnon officially announced his retirement from professional football during an interview with Benin national television.
+On 27 May 2025, Stéphane Sessègnon officially announced his retirement from professional football during an interview with Benin national television.
 At 40 years old, the former captain of the Benin national team concluded a distinguished career marked by passion, talent, and dedication.

 Style of play

 Upon signing for Sunderland, manager Steve Bruce described Sessègnon as a player who "can play on the left, on the right, through the middle – he's lightning quick and he's a match-winner."
 Bruce also went on to say, "Stéphane's a little powerhouse with a low centre of gravity, some great dribbling skills and a good shot."

 Personal life

-He is a distant cousin of twin brothers Ryan, who plays for Fulham and Steven, who plays for Wigan Athletic.
+He is a distant cousin of twin brothers Ryan, who plays for Fulham and Steven, who plays for AFC Wimbledon.